tess1o/geopulse/docs-website/docs/user-guide/timeline/travel_classification.md

 **Train vs. Car Distinction**
 Trains typically maintain consistent speeds (low variance) while cars have variable speeds due to traffic, stops, and acceleration.
 A trip with 60 km/h average might be classified as TRAIN if speed variance is low, or CAR if variance is high.

-**Bicycle vs. Car Overlap**
+**Bicycle vs. Running vs. Car Overlap**
-Speeds between 10-25 km/h could be either cycling or slow driving.
-The system checks BICYCLE thresholds first.
-If BICYCLE is disabled, these trips default to CAR.
+Speeds between 7-25 km/h could be cycling, running, or slow driving.
+The system checks in priority order: BICYCLE first (8-25 km/h), then RUNNING (7-14 km/h), then CAR.
+If BICYCLE or RUNNING are disabled, trips in their ranges will be classified as the next matching type or CAR.

 **Walking Verification**
 After initial classification, the system double-checks WALK classifications.
 If the calculated speed exceeds the walking threshold by more than 20%, the trip is reclassified as CAR.
 This catches cases where GPS noise made a car trip appear slower than it was.